Marty Balin: Personal life

 Balin enjoyed painting all his life.
 He painted many of the most influential musicians of the last half of the 20th century.
 Marty Balin's Atelier was located at 130 King Fine Art in Saint Augustine, Florida, Balin's permanent signature collection gallery.

 Balin resided in Florida and San Francisco with his wife, Susan Joy Balin, formerly Susan Joy Finkelstein.
-Balin and Finkelstein had daughters Jennifer Edwards and Delaney Balin.
-Susan's other daughters were Rebekah Geier and Moriah Geier.
+Balin and Finkelstein had two daughters; Finkelstein also had two daughters from a previous marriage.

-Jennifer was born later in the year of his 1963 marriage to Victoria Martin.
-Balin married Karen Deal, Delaney's mother, in 1989.
-Karen died in 2010.
+Balin married Karen Deal in 1989.
+She died in 2010.

+Health and death

 While on tour in March 2016, Balin was taken to Mount Sinai Beth Israel Hospital in New York City after complaining of chest pains.
 After undergoing open-heart surgery, he was transferred to an intensive-care unit to spend time recovering.
 In a subsequent lawsuit, Balin alleged that neglect and inadequate care facilities on the hospital's part had resulted in a paralyzed vocal cord, loss of his left thumb and half of his tongue, bedsores, and kidney damage.

-Death

 Balin died at his home in Tampa on September 27, 2018, at the age of 76.